HRSadeghi/GPT-Surprisal-Analysis/README.md

 Since the GPT tokenizer may break words into sub-words, we have performed surprisal calculation in two ways.
 In the first method, the surprisal value is calculated for each sub-word.
-But in the second method, the surprisal value of each word is calculated by combining the surprisals of its sub-words
+But in the second method, the surprisal value of each word is calculated by combining the surprisals of its sub-words.